OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 If you represent an organization, such as a business or school, that utilizes Enterprise and Developer Products from Microsoft, please see the Enterprise and developer products section of this privacy statement to learn how we process your data.
 If you are an end user of a Microsoft product or a Microsoft account provided by your organization, please see the Products provided by your organization and the Microsoft account sections for more information.

 You have choices when it comes to the technology you use and the data you share.
 When we ask you to provide personal data, you can decline.
 Many of our products require some personal data to provide you with a service.
-If you choose not to provide data necessary to provide you with a product or feature, you cannot use that product or feature.
+If you choose not to provide data required to provide you with a product or feature, you cannot use that product or feature.
 Likewise, where we need to collect personal data by law or to enter into or carry out a contract with you, and you do not provide the data, we will not be able to enter into the contract. or if this relates to an existing product you’re using, we may have to suspend or cancel it.
 We will notify you if this is the case at the time.
 Where providing the data is optional, and you choose not to share personal data, features like personalization that use such data will not work for you.

 Microsoft collects data from you, through our interactions with you and through our products for a variety of purposes described below, including to operate effectively and provide you with the best experiences with our products.
 You provide some of this data directly, such as when you create a Microsoft account, administer your organization’s licensing account, submit a search query to Bing, register for a Microsoft event, speak a voice command to Cortana, upload a document to OneDrive, purchase an MSDN subscription, sign up for Office 365, or contact us for support.
 We get some of it by collecting data about your interactions, use, and experience with our products and communications.